Latest Update

 To complete this work, removal of some trees and shrubs will be required along the shared-use path route.
 However, new trees and shrubs will be replanted as part of this project.
 An Arborist is involved to ensure that landscape plans, removals, replanting, transplanting and tree protection along the project route are completed according to industry best practices.

-Design work is ongoing for other areas of the Crosstown SUP, which will extend the path westward from Portugal Cove Road to the T’railway in Bowring Park.
+Design work is ongoing for other areas of the Crosstown SUP, which will extend the path westward from Portugal Cove Road to Waterford Bridge Road.
 While portions of the path have existed for over a decade, the City is now focused on filling in the gaps and completing the full route.

 Developing a connected active transportation network is a key action in the City’s strategic plan, Our City, Our Future, and directly supports our goal of building and maintaining a safe, accessible system for all residents and visitors.
 Planning and construction of several additional shared-use path projects have been advanced to enhance citywide connectivity and support safe, multi-modal transportation for pedestrians and cyclists.